 In addition, winter-spring floods of insufficient depth and duration, and shallow flooding over summerautumn have, over decades, provided conditions suitable for the encroachment of native wetland plant species, predominantly giant rush and river red gum, into habitats formerly suitable for Moira grass.

-This strategic action plan describes:
+This strategic action plan describes the:

-- the optimal watering regime required to restore the floodplain marshes; - the program of actions required to reduce the grazing and trampling pressure applied by feral animals, particularly horses; and, - the program to control the encroachment of invasive plants into Moira grass plains.
+- Optimal watering regime required to restore the floodplain marshes - Program of actions required to reduce the grazing and trampling pressure applied by feral animals, particularly horses - Program to control the encroachment of invasive plants into Moira grass plains.

 Feral horse control will be staged.
 This four-year plan describes the first stage of control and removal of feral horses, bringing the total number down to 100.
-The longer term aim is total removal of feral horses from the Barmah National Park.
+The longer-term aim is total removal of feral horses from the Barmah National Park.
+In response to the issues raised during engagement on the plan, opportunities for community members to rehome horses will be enhanced and protocols for horse management activities will strictly observed.